Sepsis confounds care providers because we should be able to avoid it. Nonetheless, it is the most preventable cause of death worldwide.

 - There are a minimum of three components and a maximum of seven components for this measure.
 Providers must comply with all required components.

 - Adherence to core sepsis measures determines hospital reimbursement, so compliance is critical, especially for facilities with a high proportion of Medicare and Medicaid patients

-Promise for Improvement: The Cognitive Machine Helps Reduce Sepsis Occurrence
+Promise for Improvement: The Jvion CORE Helps Reduce Sepsis Occurrence

-In hospitals and in modeling, the JVION Cognitive Clinical Success Machine has indicated a 10 percent reduction in the incidence of sepsis.
+In hospitals and in modeling, the Jvion CORE has indicated a 10 percent reduction in the incidence of sepsis.
 Given the average cost estimate per adult inpatient sepsis case of approximately $20,000, a 10 percent reduction of approximately 750,000 reported cases per year would equate to a $1.58 billion in potential cost avoidance.